ahsifer/goxdp/README.md

 # GoXDP Client

-Two different approaches can be followed to interact with XDP:
+Two different approaches can be followed to interact with XDP: <br />
-1- Using GoXDP CLI client
+1- Using GoXDP CLI client <br />
-2- Using RestFul API
+2- Using RestFul API <br />

 ## GoXDP CLI Client